Nabanita315/Face-Intelligence-Tasks/README.md

 **Objective:**
 Train a model to classify face images as either male or female.

+**Highlights:**
-- Uses a pretrained ResNet18 model with data augmentation and weighted sampling for class imbalance.
+- Uses a pretrained ResNet18 model
+- Includes data augmentation
+- Handles class imbalance using weighted sampling.
-- Evaluates performance with classification report and confusion matrix.
+- Evaluates performance with  **accuracy, precision, recall, F1-score** and **confusion matrix**.

 **How to Run:**
 1. Place your data in `Task_A/train/` and `Task_A/val/` with subfolders `male/` and `female/`.